Siege of Jerusalem (587 BC): Archeological evidence

+Jerusalem

-Archaeological evidence supports the biblical account that Jerusalem was destroyed in 587 or 586 BCE.
+Archaeological evidence supports the biblical account that Jerusalem was destroyed in 587 or 586 BC.
 Archaeological research has shown that the Babylonians systematically destroyed the city with fire and that the city wall was pulled down.

-The remains of three residential structures excavated in the City of David (the Burnt Room, House of Ahiel, and House of Bullae) contain burned wooden beams from a fire started by the Babylonians in 586 BCE.
-Ash and burnt wood beams were also discovered at several structures in the Givati Parking Lot, which were attributed by the archeologists to the destruction of the city in 586 BCE.
+The remains of three residential structures excavated in the City of David (the Burnt Room, House of Ahiel, and House of Bullae) contain burned wooden beams from a fire started by the Babylonians in the early 6th century BC.
+Ash and burnt wood beams were also discovered at several structures in the Givati Parking Lot, which the archeologists associated with the traditional dating of the city's destruction in 586 BC.
 Arrowheads of the socketed bronze trilobate type, associated with the destruction of cities in the Assyrian heartland by the Babylonians and the Medes, likewise first appear in the Southern Levant in the burnt layers associated with Nebuchadnezzar II's destruction of the city.
-Samples of soil and fragments of a plaster floor recovered from one of the structures indicate that it was exposed to a temperature of at least 600° C. A number of wine jars were found to contain remains of vanilla, indicating that the spice was used by the Jerusalemite elite before destruction of the city.
+Samples of soil and fragments of a plaster floor recovered from one of the structures indicate that it was exposed to a temperature of at least 600°C. A number of wine jars were found to contain remains of vanilla, indicating that the spice was used by the Jerusalemite elite before destruction of the city.

+Surrounding areas

 Archaeological investigations and surveys have also revealed that, about the time the Babylonians came to besiege Jerusalem, the majority of towns surrounding Jerusalem and along the kingdom's western frontier were also completely destroyed.
 However, it is unclear if the array of outlying communities to the east and south of the kingdom were destroyed at that time or if it was a continuous process that occurred after the collapse of the administrative structure of the kingdom and the loss of its military force.

 The region of Benjamin, located in the northern Judean hill country was mostly unaffected by the invasion and became the center of the Babylonian province of Yehud, with Mizpah as its administrative center.

+Aftermath

+Development of the Jewish diaspora

+In Babylon, the Jewish exiles were settled in various communities in the Nippur Valley, in modern Iraq.
+They were not slaves in chains but rather deported populations expected to live as ordinary residents under Babylonian authority, albeit far from their homeland.
+Evidence from Babylonian texts, the Al-Yahudu Tablets, indicates that some Jewish communities were established in villages named after their place of origin, sometimes referred to as the "city of Judah" or "city of the Jews," and individuals with Yahwistic names appear in legal and economic records, suggesting they were integrated into broader Babylonian society while preserving their heritage.
+Many exiles participated in agriculture and held minor administrative roles, which likely reduced the need for return.

+Archaeological and documentary evidence from the diaspora community at the Elephantine colony in Egypt indicates similar patterns: exiled Jews maintained their religious traditions (including the construction of their own temple), participated in local economic activities, held property, and sought to observe Passover.